SelfBiasedCode/FadingBlinker/README.md

 ### Setup
 1. Instantiate the class.
 Parameters are the pin numbers for the left and right blinkers plus the buzzer.
-2. Call FadingBlinker.init().
+2. Call FancyBlinker.init().
 This is necessary to undo any changes to the timer configuration done by Arduino.

 ### Control
 There are five functions available for indicator control: